The Logistical Foundation of Templar Military Supremacy

 Maritime Arteries: The Sea Routes

-Overland Routes and Hostile Territory
+Overland Routes Through Hostile Territory

 Once supplies arrived on the coast, they had to be moved inland.
 Overland routes faced the greatest dangers.
 Roads were unpaved, water sources were scarce in summer, and bandits or enemy raiders constantly threatened convoys.
 The Templars developed a sophisticated system of escort and convoy protection.
-Supply trains were heavily guarded by mounted knights and turcopoles (light cavalry of indigenous Christian or converted Muslim origin).
+Supply trains were heavily guarded by mounted knights and turcopoles—light cavalry of indigenous Christian or converted Muslim origin.
 They used fortified farmhouses, known as casalia, as waystations where wagon teams could rest and resupply.

 One critical route ran from Acre to the Sea of Galilee, then east to the Jordan River and the Templar castle at Safed.
 Another connected Tripoli to the fortress of Chastel Blanc.
-The Templars also relied on the Via Maris, the ancient coastal highway, but this was exposed to raids.
+The Templars also relied on the Via Maris, the ancient coastal highway, though this route was exposed to raids.
 To protect these arteries, the order built smaller guard towers and watchtowers along the roads, often manned by a handful of brothers or hired sergeants.
 These posts could signal approaching threats to the nearest fortress and provide a safe haven for straggling merchants.

 Supply Depots and Strategic Stockpiling